brian-bai/brian-bai.github.io/_posts/2016-06-20-face-book-part4-modeling-and-parallel.md

 It takes about 1 hours and 39 minutes with parallel processing on a 8 core machine.
+There's a significant improvement on the processing time when compare it with the single process mode.

 ## Generate submission
 Merge all the result files to get the submission.